India Secondary Aluminium: The 10-Fold CBAM Advantage of the Scrap Route and Business Case

 | 100% renewable (captive solar/wind) | ~0.02 tCO₂/MWh RE | ~2.2 tCO₂/t aluminium (Scope 1 only) | €0/t (Below Benchmark) | €0/year |

-NALCO’s 1,080 MW coal CPP decision in context.
-NALCO’s signing of the 1,080 MW thermal CPP MOU with NLCIL in February 2026 — five weeks after CBAM legally entered its financially live definitive period on January 1, 2026 — is one of the most consequential single decisions in India’s aluminium sector’s CBAM history.
-A 1,080 MW coal CPP at 1.0 tCO₂/kWh supplying a 1 MMT smelter expansion (14,500 kWh/t × 1,000,000 t = 14.5 billion kWh/year) generates Scope 2 embedded emissions of approximately 14.5 million tCO₂e per year.
-Assuming the 8.0 tCO₂/t EU benchmark deduction against total emissions (14.5 Scope 2 + 2.2 Scope 1 = 16.7 tCO₂/t), at €80/tCO₂e and a 40 percent EU export ratio, the annual CBAM obligation added by this one CPP decision is exactly €278.4 million — every year, for the operational life of the CPP.
-NALCO’s management and its supervisory Ministry of Mines must conduct a rigorous NPV analysis of the CPP decision against the renewable alternative before the CPP commences construction.
-The Rs 6.7 crore daily CBAM liability that this CPP would impose on NALCO’s EU-exported aluminium may be the most expensive single capital decision a public sector company makes in 2026.
+NALCO's signing of the 1,080 MW thermal captive power plant MOU with NLCIL in February 2026, just five weeks after CBAM legally entered its financially live definitive period on January 1, 2026, stands as one of the most consequential single decisions in India's aluminium sector's trade history.
+A 1,080 MW coal captive plant at 1.0 tCO₂/kWh supplying a 1 MMT smelter expansion generates Scope 2 embedded emissions of approximately 14.5 million tCO₂e per year.
+Assuming the 8.0 tCO₂/t EU benchmark deduction against total emissions (14.5 Scope 2 + 2.2 Scope 1 = 16.7 tCO₂/t), at €80/tCO₂e and a 40 percent EU export ratio, the annual CBAM obligation added by this one plant choice sits at exactly €278.4 million every single year for the operational life of the facility.
+NALCO's management and its supervisory Ministry of Mines must conduct a rigorous NPV analysis of the captive power decision against the renewable alternative before construction begins.
+The Rs 6.7 crore daily CBAM liability that this asset would impose on NALCO's EU-exported aluminium may emerge as the most expensive single capital decision a public sector company makes in 2026.

-Coal CPP Expansion — NALCO’s Current Path
+Coal CPP Expansion: NALCO's Current Path

-Renewable Alternative — What NALCO Should Model
+Renewable Alternative: What NALCO Should Model

 Frequently Asked Questions